Carol Tambor Best of Edinburgh Award: History

 The Award has presented by the Carol Tambor Theatrical Foundation since 2004.
 In a formal agreement with the Fringe Society, it will be given in perpetuity.

 Rules

 All productions which receive a four or five star review in The Scotsman newspaper and have not previously been presented in New York City are eligible for the prize.

-The winner is announced at The Scotsman's final Fringe First Award ceremony, which is held on the final Friday morning of the Festival Fringe.
+The winner is announced at The Scotsmans final Fringe First Award ceremony, which is held on the final Friday morning of the Festival Fringe.
 The winner receives a four-week run at an Off-Broadway Theater in New York, all expenses paid, including: visa expenses; transportation for cast, crew and props; hotel for cast and crew; per diems; guaranteed stipend; and net box office receipts.

 The run in New York coincides with the Association of Performing Arts Presenters convention each January for additional exposure and opportunity for transfers to other theaters.
 The Foundation takes no commercial interest in the future of the production.